-Proceeds from the Will Dance For Food competition will go to benefit the Kids Cafe, BackPack and Mobile Pantry Program at the Utah Food Bank.
+Proceeds from the Will Dance For Food will go to benefit the Kids Cafe, BackPack and Mobile Pantry Programs at the Utah Food Bank.

-WDFKP is a new and exciting concept in dance competitions.
+WDFKP is a new and exciting concept in dance performance.

 Our goal is to raise more money each year and you can help!